Skparab1/Encryption-code-website/README.md

 - right now downloading works
 - everything else works
 - I am trying to make it so that there is an Encryptor in the website.
+- Right now the site is a google site, at some point I want to make it Encryptioncode.com but idk i'll have to pay for the domain if i do that